manuxio/aircall/README.md

 ### GET http://localhost:8081/services/*serviceId*/healthy
 This should mark the service as healthy

+---

 You can also run an experimental "console" application, by executing
 * npx babel-node --no-warnings src/executables/runConsole.js

-Keep in mind that the console version has limitations that we will eventually discuss later.
+_Keep in mind that the console version has limitations that we will eventually discuss later._

+---

 Most of the adapters have been "mocked up".
 SMS and EMAILS are not really sent.